milesdaudistel/notes/notes.md

 `https vs ssh`

 `merge` fuse 2 branches together.

+do deletions get automerged?

+what happens if you're behind, and you push without pulling first?

 `rebase` snap off your branch and stick it on the end of another branch.